Syngman Rhee: Early life

-Syngman Rhee was born on 26 March 1875 in Daegyeong, a village in Pyeongsan County, Hwanghae Province, Joseon.
+Syngman Rhee was born on 26 March 1875 in Daegyeong, a village in Pyeongsan County, Hwanghae Province, Joseon as Rhee Syngryong (이승룡).
 Rhee was the third but only surviving son out of three brothers and two sisters (his two older brothers both died in infancy) in a rural family of modest means.
 Rhee's family traced its lineage back to King Taejong of Joseon.
 He was a 16th-generation descendant of Grand Prince Yangnyeong through his second son, Yi Heun who was known as Jangpyeong Dojeong.
 This case makes him a distant relative of the mid-Joseon military officer Yi Sun-sin (not be confused with Admiral Yi Sun-sin).
 His mother was a member of Gimhae Kim clan.

 In 1877, at the age of two, Rhee and his family moved to Seoul, where he had traditional Confucian education in various seodang in Nakdong and Dodong.
 When Rhee was six years old a smallpox infection rendered him virtually blind until he was treated with western medicine, possibly by a Japanese doctor.
 Rhee was portrayed as a potential candidate for the gwageo, the traditional Korean civil service examination, but in 1894 reforms abolished the gwageo system, and in April he enrolled in the Paechae School, an American Methodist school, where he converted to Christianity.
 Rhee studied English and sinhakmun.
 Near the end of 1895, he joined a Hyeopseong (Mutual Friendship) Club created by Philip Jaisohn, who returned from the United States after his exile following the Kapsin Coup.
 He worked as the head and the main writer of the newspapers Hyŏpsŏnghoe hoebo and Maeil sinmun, the latter being the first daily newspaper in Korea.
 During this period, Rhee earned money by teaching the Korean language to Americans.
 In 1895, Rhee graduated from Pai Chai School.